nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 | Decision support tools              | ❌           | ✅                    |

 In terms of how the product was actually to be built and deployed, the vision was always to build a web app.
-This was to allow for cross-platform compatibility, and to make it easier to deploy updates and new features—while also, at least in theory, saving us from having to impose desktop app installation on future users.
+This was to allow for cross-platform compatibility, and to make it easier to deploy updates and new features while also, at least theoretically, saving us from having to impose desktop app installation on future users.

 #### Pre-accelerator, coronavirus, and tech stack selection